Nguyen-Hoa/rid_resolve_script/README.md

 ### To-Do List
 * Support for: IEEE, Distill, etc.
-* Take input and output direectories as arguments
+* Take input and output directories as arguments

 # Examples